CaptainProton42/2DGrassShaderDemo/docs/README.md

 ## Tutorial

-I'll give a short rundown on how I implemented the grass shader in Godot.
+I'll try to give a small rundown of the grass shader below.
+I left out most of the helper functions like `sampleBladeLength` for brevity.
+The complete code is included in the project.

 ### Base Texture

-I decided to use the red channel of a texture as the base for my grass.
-While this approach may not be suitable for e.g. tile based games it allows great control over the shapes of the grass patches and the texture can be modified on runtime.
+I decided to use a texture as the base for my grass.
+While this approach may not be suitable for e.g. tile based games, it allows great control over the shapes of the grass patches and the texture can be modified on runtime.
 In the example above, the initial texture looks like this:

 <div align="center">
 <img width="65%" src="assets/base_texture.png">